andrewjw/site/_posts/2011-10-21-beating-google-with-couchdb-celery-and-whoosh-part-8.md

 tasks.
 This polling, as you scale up the number of daemons will quickly bring your server to its knees and prevent it from doing any useful work.

-The disappointing fact is that Celery could watch the <tt>_changes</tt> feed rather than polling.
+The disappointing fact is that Celery could watch the `_changes` feed rather than polling.
 Hopefully this will get fixed in a future version.
 For now though, for anything other experimental scale installations RabbitMQ is a much better bet.